lbormann/darts-wled/README.md

 Create a shortcut of the executable; right click on the shortcut -> select properties -> add arguments in the target input at the end of the text field.

-Example: C:\Downloads\autodarts-wled.exe -WEPS "your-first-wled-ip" "your-second-wled-ip"
+Example: C:\Downloads\darts-wled.exe -WEPS "your-first-wled-ip" "your-second-wled-ip"

 Save changes.
 Click on the shortcut to start the application.